pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 After the packet version identifier, a v6 OPS packet contains a string of three potentially variable-length code point fields:

-* Signature Type ID
+* Signature type ID
-* hash algorithm
+* Hash algorithm
-* public key algorithm
+* Public key algorithm

 The remainder of the packet cannot be parsed if the hash algorithm code point is unsupported.